vitormascia/stark-future-exercises/README.md

 ### 1.4 Space Complexity (Big O Notation)

 - The space complexity is linear because the function stores a results array with one slot per URL, and each slot holds either the image metadata or an error object.
-Additional memory is used transiently for each HTTP response buffer and image dimension data but does not exceed `O(n)` overall
+Additional memory is used for each HTTP response buffer and image dimension data but does not exceed `O(n)` overall
 - Answer: `O(n)` — where `n` is the number of URLs